iBatistic/HoPyFoam/README.md

 ### Installation

 1. Clone the directory with `git clone git@github.com:iBatistic/HoPyFoam.git`

-2. Install the necessary packages:
+2. Install the necessary packages (**Ubuntu 24.04 and 22.04**):
     ```
     sudo apt update
     sudo apt install -y build-essential python3-dev python3-pip cmake gfortran \
     libopenblas-dev liblapack-dev libmpich-dev libhdf5-dev petsc-dev
     ```

-3. Required python are listed in `requirements.txt` and can be installed easily with `venv`:
+3. Install the necessary packages (**macOS Sequoia**):
     ```
+    brew install open-mpi
+    ```

+4. Required python are listed in `requirements.txt` and can be installed easily with `venv`:

+    ```
     virtualenv venv-HoPyFoam
     source venv-HoPyFoam/bin/activate
     pip install -r requirements.txt
     ```

-4. Install some of the OpenFOAM.COM distribution using the instructions on this [link](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian).
+5. Install some of the OpenFOAM.COM distribution using the instructions on this [link](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian).
 OpenFOAM is required for mesh generation and post-processing functionalities.

-5. To run cases, first source OpenFOAM shell session and then activate Python environment:
+6. To run cases, first source OpenFOAM shell session and then activate Python environment:
     ```
     openfoam2312
     source venv-HoPyFoam/bin/activate
     ```
     All tutorial cases have a corresponding `./Allrun` script to run them.

-    Installation is tested on Ubuntu 24.04 and 22.04.
+    Installation is tested on .

 ### License